cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_gateway_policy.md

 - `deleted_at` (String) Date of deletion, if any.
 - `id` (String) The API resource UUID.
 - `updated_at` (String)

+<a id="nestedatt--expiration"></a>
+### Nested Schema for `expiration`

+Required:

+- `expires_at` (String) The time stamp at which the policy will expire and cease to be applied.

+Must adhere to RFC 3339 and include a UTC offset.
+Non-zero offsets are accepted but will be converted to the equivalent value with offset zero (UTC+00:00) and will be returned as time stamps with offset zero denoted by a trailing 'Z'.

+Policies with an expiration do not consider the timezone of clients they are applied to, and expire "globally" at the point given by their `expires_at` value.

+Optional:

+- `duration` (Number) The default duration a policy will be active in minutes.
+Must be set in order to use the `reset_expiration` endpoint on this rule.

 <a id="nestedatt--rule_settings"></a>
 ### Nested Schema for `rule_settings`